Frequently Asked Questions - General

 Most of KEI’s revenue is obtained from the Korea Institute for International Economic Policy (KIEP), a think tank in Seoul that is financed from public funds.

-The Korea Economic Institute of America is registered under the Foreign Agents Registration Act as an agent of the Korea Institute for International Economic Policy, a public corporation established by the Government of the Republic of Korea.
+The Korea Economic Institute of America is a non-profit U.S. corporation registered under the Foreign Agents Registration Act as an agent of the Korea Institute for International Economic Policy, a public corporation established by the Government of the Republic of Korea.
 This material is filed with the Department of Justice, where the required registration statement is available for public inspection.
 Registration does not indicate U.S. government approval of the contents of this document.

 KEI is not engaged in the practice of law, does not render legal services, and is not a lobbying organization.